Chain graph models of multivariate regression type for categorical data: Recursive multivariate logistic regression models

 \subsection{Multivariate logistic contrasts}

-The suggested link function is the multivariate logistic transformation; see \citep[p.
-219]{mcc-nel:1989}, \citep{glo-mcc:1995}.
+The suggested link function is the multivariate logistic transformation; see \citep{mccnel1989}, page~219, and \citep{glomcc1995}.
 This link transforms the joint probability vector of the responses into a vector of logistic contrasts defined for all the marginal distributions.
-The contrasts of interest are all sets of univariate, bivariate, and higher-order contrasts.
+The contrasts of interest are all sets of univariate, bivariate and higher order contrasts.
 In general, a \textit{multivariate logistic contrast} for a marginal table $\b p_A$ is defined by the function

 where the notation $|A \setminus s|$ denotes the cardinality of set $A \setminus s$.
-The contrasts for a margin $A$ are denoted by $\b \eta^{(A)}$ and the full vector of the contrasts for all nonempty margins $A \subseteq V$ are denoted by $\b \eta$.
+The contrasts for a margin $A$ are denoted by $\bolds\eta^{(A)}$ and the full vector of the contrasts for all non-empty margins $A \subseteq V$ are denoted by $\bolds\eta$.
 The following example illustrates the transformation for two responses.

 \begin{exa} Let $p_{ij}$, for $i = 1,2$, $j = 1,2,3$ be a joint bivariate distribution for two discrete variables $X_1$ and $X_2$.
-Then, the multivariate logistic transform changes the vector $\b p$ of probabilities, belonging to the 5-dimensional simplex, into the $5 \times 1$ vector
+Then the multivariate logistic transform changes the vector $\b p$ of probabilities, belonging to the 5-dimensional simplex, into the $5 \times1$ vector

 where the $+$ suffix indicates summing over the corresponding index.
-Thus, the parameters $\b \eta^{(1)}$ and $\b \eta^{(2)}$ are marginal baseline logits for the variables $X_1$ and $X_2$, while $\b \eta^{(12)}$ is a vector of log odds-ratios.
-The definition used in this paper uses baseline coding, i.e., the contrasts are defined with respect to a reference level, by convention the first.
-Therefore the dimension of the vectors $\eta^{(1)}$, $\b\eta^{(2)}$ and $\b\eta^{(12)}$ are the dimensions of the sets $\ical^\star_1$, $\ical^\star_2$ and $\ical^\star_{12}$.
-Other coding schemes can be adopted, as discussed for instance in \citep{wer-cox:1992} and \citep{bar-col-for:2007}. \end{exa} \begin{rem} This transformation for multivariate binary variables is discussed in \citep{glo-mcc:1995}, where it is shown that the function from $\b p$ to $\b \eta$ is a smooth ($C^\infty$) one-to-one function having a smooth inverse, i.e. it is a diffeomorphism; see also \citep{ber-rud:2002}.
-For general discrete variables see \citep{lup-mar-ber:2009}.
-The parameters are not variation-independent, i.e. they do not belong to a hyper-rectangle.
-However, they satisfy the \emph{upward compatibility property}, i.e., they have the same meaning across different marginal distributions; see \citep{glo-mcc:1995} and \citep[Proposition 4]{lup-mar-ber:2009}.
-Often the multivariate logistic link is written as
+Thus, the parameters $\bolds\eta^{(1)}$ and $\bolds\eta^{(2)}$ are marginal baseline logits for the variables $X_1$ and $X_2$, while $\bolds\eta^{(12)}$ is a~ vector of log odds ratios.
+The definition used in this paper uses baseline coding, that is, the contrasts are defined with respect to a reference level, by convention the first.
+Therefore the dimension of the vectors $\bolds\eta^{(1)}$, $\bolds\eta^{(2)}$ and $\bolds\eta^{(12)}$ are the dimensions of the sets $\ical^\star_1$, $\ical^\star_2$ and $\ical ^\star_{12}$.
+Other coding schemes can be adopted, as discussed, for instance, in \citep{wercox1992} and \citep{barcolfor2007}. \end{exa}